epinio/epinio/docs/howtos/local_external_registry.md

     --set server.disableTracking=true
 ```

-To make Epinio works we need to mount this certificate during the staging job.
+To make Epinio work we need to mount this certificate into the staging job.

-To do so let's create a secret with the certificate, and patch the Epinio deployment to fetch this secret:
+To do so create a secret with the certificate, and patch the Epinio deployment to fetch this secret:

 ```
 kubectl create secret -n epinio generic epinio-external-registry-tls --from-file=tls.crt=docker_reg_certs/epinio.pem